msaroff/bbCodeWebEx/README.md

 ## Acknowledgements
 #### Francesco Lodolo \[:flod]
 Wrote the program [bbCodeXtra](https://addons.mozilla.org/en-US/firefox/addon/bbcodextra/), (dead link) which (with his permission) this program hews to as closely as possible.
+(Released under MPL 1.1)

 Additionally, I am using the internatinal language codes he maintained for bbCodeXtra, as well as an almost direct copy of the code he used to generate lists.

 #### Niklas Gollenstede \[NilkasG]
 Wrote the code used to access the contents of the clipboard, available at https://github.com/NiklasGollenstede/es6lib/, specifically the dom.js file.
+(Released under MIT License)

-### \[erosman]
+#### \[erosman]
 Wrote the code for [internationalization of HTML pages](https://github.com/erosman/HTML-Internationalization).
 He is also a [prolific author of Firefox extensions](https://addons.mozilla.org/en-US/firefox/user/690471/).
+(It's 5 lines of code, without a specific license listed.)

-### Friso Gouwetor \[Friso NL]
+#### Friso Gouwetor \[Friso NL]
-Wrote the code for [drag and drop reordering of the custom tags](https://codereview.stackexchange.com/questions/127271/javascript-drag-and-drop-sortable-list).
+Wrote the code for [drag and drop reordering of the custom tags](https://codereview.stackexchange.com/questions/127271/javascript-drag-and-drop-sortable-list) on Stack Echange.
+(No license listed)

 ## License